tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 “Just reminiscing about old times,” Kira says quickly, her voice strained yet stable.
 The vulnerability from moments ago has receded behind a mask of normalcy.

 Reine eyes us skeptically but shakes her head with a playful smile.
 "Well, I just did a rendition of 'Billie Jean.'
-Your cousin Michelle said it was 'fire,'" she says, brandishing a microphone like a trophy.
+Your cousin Michelle says I ate, whatever that means,'" she says, brandishing a microphone like a trophy.
 "Your turn to suffer, my love."

 I take the mic from Reine, my hand brushing against hers.
 Her skin is warm and comforting, a stark contrast to the chill that has settled deep within my bones.
 “You set the bar so high,” I tease with a forced laugh, trying to make light of the situation.
 “I don’t know how I can compete with the Cajun Queen.”